Best Sellers Product!

 He proved material placed inside the pendulum emits a vibration or radiation field increasing the pendulums sensitivity to other emanations in the environment both locally and at a distance.

 Abbe Mermet also proved these “vibrations” could be transmitted to other people.
 The bulk of his work, written if French, is the framework of modern day’s European School of Dowsing.

 Abbe Mermet’s novel ideas and research established dowsing or Radiesthesia as a respectable science.

 The Beech Wood Doppelmermet pendulum has a removable top revealing a deep Witness Chamber.

 Constructed from Beech wood, the Doppelmermet pendulum is a variation on the original Mermet pendulum attributed to Abbe Mermet who is said to be a leading proponent of modern Radiesthesia or dowsing.

 The hollow double ova shape enhances this pendulum’s receptivity.
-When a Witness or sample is placed inside the Doppelmermet’s Witness Chamber the Doppelmermet will resonate with the Witness enhancing the pendulum’s receptivity making it specific for certain assignments.
+Place a small item (Witness) inside the Doppelmermet’s chamber.
+The pendulum will resonate with the sample enhancing the pendulum’s receptivity.
+This “tunes” the pendulums for specific dowsing assignments.

 7.5 cm / 6.5 gm – (2.95″ / 0.23 oz)